wontothree/wontothree.github.io/_posts/robotics/cartpole/2024-07-27-introduction-to-cart-pole.md

 ---
-title: "[Cart Pole] Project Cart Pole"
+title: '[Cart Pole] Introduction to Project "Inverted Pendulum Desgin and Control using MPC and RL"'
 categories:
   - cartpole
 ---